yasinibis/swe/exp4/README.md

    - Could include HTTP utilities extracted from WebsiteChecker
    - Makes the code more maintainable and testable

-This structure follows the Single Responsibility Principle and provides good separation of concerns.
-It makes the system more maintainable and easier to extend.

 ## 4. Options to Reduce Coupling